RECIPE: Better than meatballs

 Into a blender or food processor, pulse walnuts and bread briefly.

-Roll the mixture into balls the size of a walnut shell (or slightly larger if you like) and place on an oven tray lined with baking paper.
+Roll the mixture into balls the size of a walnut shell (or slightly larger if you like) and place on an oven tray lined with non-stick baking paper.
+Bake in a preheated 180C oven for 25 minutes.
+Turning over carefully half way through.

 Meanwhile, make the pomodoro sauce.